 Instructions

-• Cut eggplants in half lengthwise and drizzle them with 2 tablespoons of oil.
-Place the cut halves flat-side down onto a parchment paper lined baking sheet.
-Bake for 40-50 minutes or until tender and browned.
+- Cut eggplants in half lengthwise and drizzle with 2 tablespoons of olive oil.
+Line a large baking sheet with parchment paper and place the eggplants flat-side down onto the pan.
+Bake for 40-50 minutes or until cook through, tender and browned.

-• Add the eggplant, 2 Tbsp. olive oil and remaining ingredients to a large food processor.
-Pulse until just combined and to your desired texture.
+- Add the eggplant, 2 tablespoons olive oil tahini paste, lemon juice, garlic cloves, salt, cumin, and red pepper flakes to a large food processor.
+Pulse 10-20 times, or until just combined and to your desired texture.

-• Serve the baba ganoush with a drizzle or olive oil, a sprinkle of red pepper flakes and parsley, and with pita bread or vegetables.
-Enjoy!
+- Serve the baba ganoush with a drizzle or olive oil, a sprinkle of red pepper flakes and parsley, and with pita bread or vegetables for dipping.

 Tap stars to rate!